Step 1: Buy a DB Instance

 - Ultra-high I/O: supports a maximum throughput of 350 MB/s.

-If you select DSS for Resource Type, only the storage type that you have selected when buying the DSS service is displayed by default.
+- If you select DSS for Resource Type, only the storage type that you have selected when you buy the DSS service is displayed.

 You need to select a time zone for your DB instance according to the longitude and latitude of the region hosting your DB instance.
-Can be specified only when you create a DB instance and cannot be modified after the DB instance is created.
+You can select a time zone during the DB instance creation and you can change it after the instance is created.

 Table 2 Instance specifications